 - 200 g cake flour

-Mixix the warm milk with the sugar and active dry yeast in a cup or a bowl.
+- Mix warm milk with sugar and active dry yeast in a cup or a bowl.
 Let rest for 5 minutes until it becomes foamy.

 Instructions for cookie crust

-Add sifted flour and baking powder and work briefly to incorporate.
+- Add sifted flour and baking powder and work briefly to incorporate.
 Divide the dough and add a drop of food dye into each piece.
-This step is optional but adds a bit of fun into melon pan.
+This step is optional but adds a bit of fun.
 Work briefly and place in the refrigerator for at least half an hour before using them.

 lot of love.
 B.

-If you like this recipe may I recommend: Soft buns with barley coffee
+If you like this recipe may I recommend: Easy yogurt buns cooked in a frying pan

 This recipe was created thanks to the collaboration with Lurpak.
 Excellent Danish butter perfect for professional pastry making and for homemade use.